melezhik/SparrowCI/README.md

 ## Dependencies

-Tasks dependencies are implemented via `depends`/`cleanup` tasks lists.
+Tasks dependencies are implemented via `depends`/`followup` tasks lists.

-`depends`/`cleanup` sections allows to execute tasks before/after a given one.
+`depends`/`followup` sections allows to execute tasks before/after a given one.

-`cleanup` tasks executed unconditional on main tasks status (success/failure).

-if any of  `depends` tasks fail the main, dependent task is not executed and the whole scenario terminated.

-`depends`/`cleanup` tasks are executed in no particular order and _potentially_ on separated hosts.
+`depends`/`followup` tasks are executed in no particular order and _potentially_ on separated hosts.

 ## Subtasks